Cirkit Designer Logo

 Technical Specifications

-Below are the key technical details of the 3s Lipo Battery:
+The following table outlines the key technical specifications of the 3s LiPo Battery:

 Parameter Specification